uweschmitt/emzed/website/installation.rst

 2. Install *R* from http://www.r-project.org.

-3. Download and install the current Versions of *pyOpenMS* and *eMZed* from http://emzed.ethz.ch/downloads.
+3. Download and install the latest version of *pyOpenMS* and *eMZed* from http://emzed.ethz.ch/downloads.

    Now you should have a start icon on your Desktop.